akash-network/awesome-akash/chia-bladebit/README.md

 ## Providers

-For the following providers expect to see these prices in Cloudmos!
+For the following providers expect to see these prices in Akash Console!
 Each provider has been benchmarked and tested to create a $0.20/plot. &#x20;

 | Providers      | BladeBit Price / Month   |
 | ---------------------- | ------------------------ |
 | bigtractorplotting.com | $1080 \| 8 Minute Plots   |
 | xch.computer           | $713 \| 12 Minute Plots  |

-For a complete guide on how to customize the SDL, including configuring rclone and ssh destinations please see [Chia on Akash](https://docs.akash.network/integrations/chia-on-akash/)
+For a complete guide on how to customize the SDL, including configuring rclone and ssh destinations please see [Chia on Akash](https://akash.network/docs/guides/blockchain/chia-on-akash/)

 ## Why use Akash?